tldr-pages/tldr/pages/common/mongodump.md

 `mongodump --out {{path/to/folder}}`

-- Take a dump of a given database:
+- Create a dump of a given database:

 `mongodump --db {{database_name}}`

-- Take a dump of a given collection inside a given database:
+- Create a dump of a given collection within a given database:

 `mongodump --collection {{collection_name}} --db {{database_name}}`

-- Connect to a given host running on a given port and take a dump:
+- Connect to a given host running on a given port, and take a dump:

 `mongodump --host {{host}} --port {{port}}`

-- Take a dump of a given database with a given username; user will be prompted for password:
+- Create a dump of a given database with a given username; user will be prompted for password:

 `mongodump --username {{username}} {{database}} --password`